-While Granpa Phil reads Arnold's father's journal on Hey Arnold! he accidentally stumbles upon the chapter of their wedding night...
+- While Grandpa Phil reads Arnold's father's journal, he accidentally stumbles upon the chapter of their wedding night...

-The episode "Grade School Confidential" has Principal Skinner and Edna Krabappel having a conversation, eating applesauce, and then making out in Edna's apartment only to have sex on the kitchen floor; thus explained with the Charlie Brown Wax Candle burning down to its feet.
+- "Grade School Confidential" has Principal Skinner and Edna Krabappel having a conversation, eating applesauce, and then sharing a kiss in Edna's apartment only to make out on the kitchen floor, thus explained with the Charlie Brown wax candle burning down to its feet.

 Krusty: There was your mother — looking like a beautiful mirage.
 Maybe it was the anthrax in the air, maybe it was the fact that the Arab women weren't biting, whatever it was, it was magic.

-Subverted in the flashback episode "And Maggie Makes Three" in this scene after Homer and Marge spent a romantic evening celebrating their new life:
+- Subverted in "And Maggie Makes Three" in this scene after Homer and Marge spent a romantic evening celebrating their new life:

 Selma: ...and make love?